deeptir18/cornflakes-scripts/README.md

 nodes in the Cloudlab Utah cluster (the dataset containing the traces is located on the Utah cluster); we highly recommend c6525-100g.
-We tested using c6525-100g machines; if you use c6525-25g machines you may see different results (lower raw throughputs), because the network bandwidth is lower.
+We tested using c6525-100g machines; if you use c6525-25g machines (due to 100g machines not being available) you may see different results (lower raw throughputs), because the network bandwidth is lower; especially for the reproduction of Figure 5, where the copy-zero-copy tradeoff may change.

 ## Profile
 The cloudlab profile is located [here](https://www.cloudlab.us/p/955539a31b0c7be330933414edd8d4af54f7dbec).
 Please instantiate the profile with the latest `main` default branch.
 Steps 0-4 should take a couple minutes; Step 5 takes about 1 hour for all the dependencies to install; Step 6 takes another couple minutes to power cycle the machines again.